pouryafard75/BigDataProject-Winter2022/README.md

 [Pandas](https://pandas.pydata.org)/[Numpy](https://numpy.org/) (as well visualization)

 ### Approach:
 We employ a Collaborative Filtering system to build a model of user’s behavior and use it to predict user’s interests.
 Employed techniques:
+Collaborative Filtering Using k-Nearest Neighbors (**KNN**) Cosine similarity(for object similarity)
+Alternating Least Square (**ALS**)
+Matrix Factorization (unsupervised)
 Clustering
-Collaborative Filtering Using k-Nearest Neighbors (KNN) Cosine similarity(for object similarity)
-Alternating Least Square (ALS)
-Matrix Factorization (unsupervised)

 Prototype using subsample of data - start with Cellphone & Accessories before increasing the scope